manojnd9/rtsp-object-detection/README.md

 ## Database

 PostgreSQL along with SQLAlchemy is used to manage the database storing and database sessions.
 This combination gives the advantage over schema control, querying and maintainace via alembic migrations.

+The steaming session metadata and data of object detection results are stored in two different tables `streaming_sessions` and `detections` linked by `session_uuid`.
+`streaming_sessions` stores the metadata like `year`, `month` and `day` along with unique `session_id`.
+This information is consumed by the partitioning and file name of streamed data.
+With this the frames stored either locally or in cloud and the detection results can be traced easily with `streaming_session` data.